MiltonCarreno/Transforming_It_All/README.md

 # Transformer_Fun
-### Implementation of the ground-breaking Machine Learning model architecture described in the famous research paper from Vaswani et al. 2017: "Attention Is All You Need".
+### Implementation of the landmark Artificial Intelligence model architecture described here: https://arxiv.org/abs/1706.03762.
+(Vaswani et al. 2017, "Attention Is All You Need")